(To be removed) Open Surface Viewer

 To view the surface from different angles, click and drag on the plot area.

-Support for representing fuzzy inference systems as structures will be removed
+R2019b: Support for fuzzy inference system structures will be removed

 Support for representing fuzzy inference systems as structures will be removed in a future

-To convert existing fuzzy inference system structures to objects, use the
+this function instead.
+To convert existing fuzzy inference system structures to objects, use